 The first day of Carl Paladino’s hearing before New York State Education Commissioner MaryEllen Elia took place on Thursday, June 22.
 This hearing is meant to decide whether or not Paladino should be removed from his elected position on the Buffalo School Board.
 On the first day of questioning, School Board President Barbara A. Seals Nevergold took the stand for about six hours.
 Attorney Paul Cambria spoke to WBEN about how the hearing is progressing and what could be next as it progresses.
-The full interview is available here.
+The full interview is available on the WBEN website.

 Interesting line of questioning

 Mr. Cambria told WBEN that he was “impressed” with how the hearing is going so far.
 Mr. Cambria explained that he found it interesting that Jennifer Persico, a member of Mr. Paladino’s legal team, focused “on the procedures actually used by Nevergold and whether or not they were violating so-called procedures that they’re trying to hold Paladino to.”
 He went on to say that during the line of questioning about Nevergold’s blog “it seemed like there was going to be an attempt to show that maybe Nevergold had discussed things that supposedly were in executive sessions.”